 Using the description of what a 140mm basepad is (see above), this tells us that since not all magazines start out the same length, that not all “140’s” will be the same size and give the same amount of added capacity.
 In some cases, you may get a +3 to +4 (9mm), while others you are looking at +5 to +6.
 We don’t like to give a hard and definite “you WILL get this amount in your magazine” because frankly, it can vary.

-What you WILL get is increased capacity, which is good!
-Any estimations we do provide, however, are based on using 9mm ammo and using your stock follower and one of our extra power magazine springs (more on those in a bit).
+What you WILL get is increased capacity.
+Any estimations we do provide, however, are based on using 9mm ammo and using your stock follower and one of our extra power magazine springs.
 Generally, you can just subtract one round of estimated capacity for .40 applications.

 3. 140/170mm not getting full capacity

 As with many aftermarket parts and accessories, sometimes there is a minimal amount of configuring needed to get the desired compatibility.
 This is especially true when the factory part is extremely mass produced (like a plastic follower).
 A common issue with extended capacity basepads being used for the first time is finding that you aren’t getting that extra capacity.